molevolworkshop/molevolworkshop.github.io/software/jetstream2.md

 Last updated 2022-03-18.

 ### Install [RAxML](https://github.com/stamatak/standard-RAxML)
-RAxML is used in the SNaQ tutorial.
+RAxML is used in the Solis-Lemus SNaQ and McTavish gene tree updating tutorial.
 These instructions install the binary in _/usr/local/bin_.
+Note: it is easier to just use "sudo apt-get install raxml" to do this install, but I didn't realize this at the time.
 ~~~~~~
 cd
 git clone https://github.com/stamatak/standard-RAxML.git